Ezhil-Language-Foundation/acchu-tamilocr-dataset/README.md

 1. Algorithm can use existing fonts with 20k set with rotation, 20kset with translation and 20k set with both rotation and translation in any order.
 2. This will use a round-robin queue based method to train the data.
 3. Roundrobin method provides 4616 samples of each label - pretty uniform.
+4. Only 35 fonts of my collected data are suitable for Unicode processing.
+    TAM/TAB fonts are nice but have significant overhead at this time.

 ## Memory capabilities
 1. Matrix size of floats 60000x784 is easily loaded with size of 324MB in RAM.